chriskrycho/v5.chriskrycho.com/site/journal/2021/MusicXML and Percussion Redux.md

 The key things to notice here:

-- StaffPad and Dorico both treat this instrument as a single `score-part`, and in fact it happens to have a matching part <abbr title="identifier">ID</abbr>
+- StaffPad and Dorico both treat this instrument as a single `score-part`, and in fact it happens to have a matching part <abbr title="identifier">ID</abbr> (because they are both the first/only instrument in the score).

-- In StaffPad, the Wood Blocks are represented as a *single* `score-instrument` within that top-level `score-part`.
+- In StaffPad, the wood blocks are represented as a *single* `score-instrument` within that top-level `score-part`.
 In Dorico, each wood block is a separate `score-instrument` and `instrument-name` within the `score-part`.

 The result is what I found last week: The different *lines* from percussion instruments from StaffPad ended up mapped into multiple different *instruments* in Dorico.